pyscript/docs/docs/user-guide/configuration.md

 }
 ```

-However, `from polyscript.js_modules import html_escaper` would then only work
+However, `from pyscript.js_modules import html_escaper` would then only work
 within the context of Python code **running on a worker**.

 ### Custom